 - Optional and easily ignored, like many Windows 11 features

-Notably, there’s a new Desktops feature which helps you set up and manage multiple iterations of your desktop.
+Notably, there’s a new Desktops feature that helps you set up and manage multiple iterations of your desktop.
 It sounds complicated, but in practice it’s simple.
 There’s a new Task View button alongside the Start button which looks like two contrasting windows overlapping one another.
 Hover your pointer over it, and you’ll see a small preview of all the desktops you have open, as well as the option to set up a new one.

 When you set up a new desktop, it’s effectively just a cosmetic difference.
 You can give a different name to each desktop, but they all access the same files on your PC and pull from the same Microsoft account.
 In my testing, I also found that desktop icons are shared across desktops, so if you delete your shortcut to Microsoft Edge from one desktop, it’s gone from all desktops.
-However, apps and windows you have open in one desktop aren’t duplicated in other desktops, and each desktop can also have its own custom cosmetics like wallpaper and theme.
+However, apps and windows you have open on one desktop aren’t duplicated on other desktops, and each desktop can also have its own custom cosmetics like wallpaper and theme.